Robust angle-based transfer learning in high dimensions: Discussion

 We propose angleTL, a flexible transfer learning framework that leverages the concordance of model parameters across populations.
 Compared to several benchmark methods, including the target-only model, the source-only models, and the distance-based transfer learning method, angleTL is shown to have improved performance both empirically and numerically.
 Under the setting with a single source model, we identify factors that influence the predictive performance of angleTL, including (1) the similarity between model parameters measured by the $\sin\Theta$ distance, (2) the signal strengths of the source and the target model, (3) the ratio between model dimensionality and the target sample size, (4) the estimation error of the source estimator, and (5) the level of the residual noise, which provide useful practical guidance for understanding when a source population can be helpful.
 With multiple source models, we propose to aggregate the source models first before applying angleTL, which we also provide theoretical justifications of the aggregation algorithms.
 Like ridge regression, angleTL is easy-to-implement as it enjoys the advantage of having a closed-form solution.
 It does not require individual-level data from the source, and can prevent negative transfer.
 Our simulation and real data application demonstrate the validity and feasibility of angleTL across a wide range of settings.

-One limitation of angleTL is that it requires the source and the target models to include the same covariates, whereas, in practice, source models might include covariates that are not measured in the target data or vice versa.
+One limitation of angleTL is that it requires the source and the target models to include the same covariates, whereas, in practice, source models might include covariates that are not measured at the target data or vice versa.
 There are existing methods focusing on incorporating source models that use a subset of covariates in the target model.
 For example, \cite{Chatterjee2016CML} proposed a constrained maximized likelihood approach where the external data follows the same distribution as the internal data.
 Accounting for heterogeneous data, methods such as \cite{estes2018empirical,kundu2019generalized,zhang2020generalized,gu2020meta,taylor2022data} are proposed, which all considered low-dimensional models and their ability to handle high-dimensional data requires further investigation.
 A more detailed discussion on related work, including different empirical approaches, can be found in \citet{han2022discussion}.

 It is an interesting future direction to extend angleTL to the setting where the source study uses a subset of the covariates in the target study.
 Methods proposed in related work such as \cite{taylor2022data} can be considered to address this, where we can first map the unique variables to a space orthogonal to the shared variables, and then include them in the model while using the angle-based regularization to borrow information.

-Although we use a linear model to illustrate angleTL, the penalty term $\lambda\|\bbeta\|_2^2-2\eta\hat\bw^\top\bbeta$ can be combined with objective functions of other models such as the generalized linear models \citep{nelder1972generalized}, the Cox model \citep{therneau2000cox}, support vector machine \citep{cortes1995support}, and linear or quadratic discrimination analysis \citep{hastie2009elements}.
-Similarly, while the angle-based similarity measure introduced in our work is based on the $L_2$ norm, corresponding to the angle defined in the Euclidean space, it may be extended to other non-Euclidean spaces, which is worth further investigation.